dansteingart/without_the_hot_air/pages_md/SEwtHA_16.md

 Yes, Southampton Geothermal District Heating Scheme was, in 2004 at least, the only geothermal heating scheme in the UK.
 It provides the city with a supply of hot water.
 The geothermal well is part of a combined heat, power, and cooling system that delivers hot and chilled water to customers, and sells electricity to the grid.
 Geothermal energy contributes about 15% of the 70 GWh of heat per year delivered by this system.
 The population

 <img src="figure119.png" width="184" height="312" />
-<span class="figurenumber">Figure 16.5</span>.
+<div class='caption'><span class="figurenumber">Figure 16.5</span>.
 Enhanced geothermal extraction from hot dry rock.
 One well is drilled and pressurized to create fractures.
 A second well is drilled into the far side of the fracture zone.
-Then cold water is pumped down one well and heated water (indeed, steam) is sucked up the other.
+Then cold water is pumped down one well and heated water (indeed, steam) is sucked up the other.</div>

 <img src="figure343.png" width="130" height="177" />